cyberabis/datetime-slot-picker/readme.md

 </datetime-slot-picker>
 ```

-To display time slots in HH:mm format, pass the am-pm-disabled property
+To display time slots in HH:mm format, pass the "am-pm-disabled" property.
+The "dates-hidden-when-times-shown" property can be used if you would like to make the popup more compact, when time slots are shown the date calendar will be hidden.

 ```
 <datetime-slot-picker